 “Wait, so you mean that really tiny island in the center of Lake Bled?”

 I could smell this tourist trap a mile away.

 Pay 12 Euros ($13 USD) to take a 15-minute boat ride to an island the size of my apartment.
 This sounded especially ridiculous as the entire round trip bus journey from Ljubljana was 12.80 Euros ($14).

-It was the sort of thing I loathed, especial when I loved being outside so much; however, I wanted to hangout with my new friends.
+It was the sort of thing I loathed, not to mention we were surrounded by gorgeous Lake Bled mountains that would be more fun to explore.
+However, I wanted to hangout with my new friends.

 My instincts were 100% correct about this island.